actions-marketplace-validations/atirnayab_test-ci-cd/README.md

 ## Inputs
 * `PATH` (required): path to your documentation file.
 * `PROJECT_KEY` (required): unique identifier of project, it can be found under project settings for existting project.
-* `SECRET` (required): github secret key to authenticate github request, can be under user profile.
+* `SECRET` (required): github secret key to authenticate github request, displayed under user profile.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/atirnayab/test-ci-cd.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.